keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 * The
   [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
-  command that is used to administer Kubernetes.
+  CLI that is used to interact with Kubernetes clusters.

 * The
   [Helm](https://helm.sh/docs/intro/install/)